Early Verification of Legal Compliance via Bounded Satisfiability Checking: Incremental Search for Bounded Counterexamples

-Suppose for some domain $\domainUnder$, an over-approximation query $\phi_g$ for an FOL formula $\phi_f$ is satisfiable while the under-approximation query $\phi_g^{\bot}$ is UNSAT.
-Then we cannot conclude satisfiability of $\phi_f$ for $\domainUnder$.
-However, the solution to $\phi_g$ provides hints on how to expand $\domainUnder$ to potentially obtain a satisfying solution for $\phi_f$.
+Suppose, for some domain $\domainUnder$, that an over-approximation query $\phi_g$ for an \tfol formula $\groundinput$ is satisfiable while the under-approximation query $\phi_g^{\bot}$ is UNSAT.
+Then, the solution to $\phi_g$ provides hints on how to expand $\domainUnder$ to potentially obtain a satisfying solution for $\groundinput$, as captured in Cor.~\ref{cor:DomainExpansion}.